gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 AppDomain.CurrentDomain.SetData("System.Data.DataSetDefaultAllowedTypes", extraAllowedTypes);
 ```

-If using this mechanism, the value associated with the key _System.Data.DataSetDefaultAllowedTypes_ must be of type `Type[]`.
+If using the extension mechanism, the value associated with the key _System.Data.DataSetDefaultAllowedTypes_ must be of type `Type[]`.

-On .NET Framework, the list of allowed types may be extended both through _App.config_ and through `AppDomain.SetData`.
+On .NET Framework, the list of allowed types may be extended both with _App.config_ and `AppDomain.SetData`.
 In this case, `DataSet` and `DataTable` will allow an object to be deserialized as part of the data if its type is present in either list.

-### Running an application in audit mode (.NET Framework)
+### Running an app in audit mode (.NET Framework)

 In .NET Framework, `DataSet` and `DataTable` provide an audit mode capability.
-When audit mode is enabled, `DataSet` and `DataTable` will still compare the types of incoming objects against the allowed types list.
-However, if an object whose type is not allowed is seen, an exception will not be thrown.
-Instead, `DataSet` and `DataTable` will notify any attached `TraceListener` instances that a suspicious type was present, allowing the `TraceListener` to log this information.
-No exception will be thrown and the deserialization operation will continue.
+When audit mode is enabled, `DataSet` and `DataTable` compare the types of incoming objects against the allowed types list.
+However, if an object whose type is not allowed is seen, an exception is **not** thrown.
+Instead, `DataSet` and `DataTable` notify any attached `TraceListener` instances that a suspicious type is present, allowing the `TraceListener` to log this information.
+No exception is thrown and the deserialization operation continues.

+> [!WARNING]
-> __Warning__: Running an application in "audit mode" should only be a temporary measure used for testing.
+> Running an app in "audit mode" should only be a temporary measure used for testing.
 When audit mode is enabled, `DataSet` and `DataTable` do not enforce type restrictions, which can introduce a security hole inside your application.
-See the below sections titled _Removing all type restrictions_ and _Safety with regard to untrusted input_ for more information.
+See the following sections titled [Removing all type restrictions](#ratr) and [Safety with regard to untrusted input](#swr) for more information.

-Audit mode can be enabled through _App.config_.
-See the _Extending through configuration_ section earlier in this document for information on the proper value to put for the `<configSections>` element.
-Then use `<allowedTypes auditOnly="true">` to enable audit mode, as shown below.
+Audit mode can be enabled through _App.config_:

+* See the [Extending through configuration](#etc) section in this document for information on the proper value to put for the `<configSections>` element.
+* Use `<allowedTypes auditOnly="true">` to enable audit mode, as shown in the following markup.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>